24-Year-Old Pitcher – Oakland Athletics

 Concerns over Kaprielian's high-effort delivery have proven justified.
 He missed nearly the entire 2016 season with a flexor tendon strain and then underwent Tommy John surgery in April of 2017.
 In hi...

-Kaprielian will start a throwing program in August, Susan Slusser of the San Francisco Chronicle reports.
+Kaprielian (elbow, shoulder) began playing catch again earlier this week, Susan Slusser of the San Francisco Chronicle reports.

 To instantly reveal our fantasy analysis of every player – including James Kaprielian – simply subscribe now.